cloudspinx/terraform-libvirt-kvm-modules/README.md

 And the same is true for root password if `set_root_password` is true.
 It will create `root_password.txt`

-- To enable ssh password authentication for the `cloud` user (NOT RECOMMENDED) - Use ssh keys to stay secure.
+- To enable SSH password authentication for the `cloud` user (NOT RECOMMENDED).
+It is advised to use SSH keys for better security.

 ```bash
 enable_ssh_pwauth     = true